Open-source BOS tomography dataset of high-speed flow over a flight body: Experimental and Computational Methods

-The Perspective-n-Point (PnP) algorithm was used to estimate the background pose, given that only a single measurement plane was available and only few dots were visible.
-Known camera intrinsics were used to establish correspondences between 3D dot locations and their 2D image projections, yielding the background's position and orientation.
-The calculation was done with MATLAB's \texttt{estworldpose} function; the resulting pose was refined with an in-house non-linear optimization and transformed to the same global coordinate system as the cameras.
+The Perspective-n-Point (PnP) algorithm was used to estimate the background pose, given that only a single measurement plane was available and only few dots were visible \cite{Gao2003}.
+Known camera intrinsics were used to establish correspondences between 3D dot locations and their 2D image projections, yielding the position and orientation of the background.
+The calculation was done with MATLAB's \texttt{estworldpose} function \cite{ComVisToolbox}; the resulting pose was refined with an in-house optimization and transformed to the same global coordinate system as the cameras.

 Average root-mean-squared reprojection errors for the camera and background calibrations were 0.46~px and 0.49~px, respectively, both below half a pixel.
 The corresponding standard deviations were 0.22~px and 0.25~px, all of which are typical values for experimental calibrations in ground-test facilities.
 Camera calibration errors in these tests likely stem from dot detection errors caused by suboptimal illumination at extreme angles; limited optical access and small apertures exacerbate this issue.
 For the background pose, the choice of PnP hyperparameters (inlier threshold, maximum iteration count) can limit accuracy with sparse point correspondences.